streamingfast/firehose-docs/firehose-setup/cosmos/README.md

 ---
-description: StreamingFast Firehose for Cosmos
+description: Firehose for Cosmos
 ---

 # Cosmos

-## Firehose Comos Setup
+## Firehose Cosmos Setup

-Setting up Firehose for Cosmos is a straightforward process that uses StreamingFast's pre-instrumented code solution.\

-The primary tasks for running a Cosmos Firehose instrumented node are
+Setting up Firehose for Cosmos is a straightforward process that uses pre-instrumented code solution.
+The primary tasks for running a Cosmos Firehose instance:

-* install all dependencies,
+* Install dependencies
-* deploy the instances,
+* Deploy the instance
-* reprocess history,
+* Reprocess history
-* and starting streaming data.
+* Starting streaming data